Nenkai/relink-modding/docs/textures/granite.md

 ```

 * Replace `<path to gts>` with the actual path to the `.gts` file
-* Replace `-l` with a layer number.
+* Replace `<layer number>` with a layer number.
 The layer number is the type of content that you want to extract, such as:
     * `-1` - All layers, **use this by default to extract everything**.
     * `0` - Albedo, regular model textures
     * `1` - Normal maps
     * `2/3` - RGB maps

-!!! warning
+!!! note

-    * :material-arrow-right: Make sure to go through all 3 numbered folders.
+    You should be going through all three folders to extract all texture contents, but if you only need specific content; each GTS subfolder represents *mostly* a different kind of content:

+    * `0/0.gts` - World Textures, Some Effects, Some Weapons
+    * `1/1.gts` - NPC/Character & Faces, Effects
+    * `2/2.gts` - Eye/Iris